orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

 * Daemons need to be run as non-root user.
 * For web apps that require user login, the ssl USE flag should be made available and implemented properly if the project does not document it.
+* The ebuild should be polished to improve stability and to hide/disable unfinshed features.

 # Ebuild organization